Become a Champion Teacher

 Once you have achieved your goal, celebrated your success and reaped the benefits of your rewards, you should step back and give thanks for your good fortune.
 A good way to do that is to try to give back by helping others succeed.
 This could be to help the needy, help some fellow teachers or volunteer in some charitable activity.

-Helping others is championing a cause and makes you a true champion.
+Helping others is championing a cause, and it makes you a true champion.

 By achieving a difficult goal or overcoming problems, you feel like a champion.
 You set goals for everything you do.
 You should write down the goal if it is a difficult goal.
 Once you set a goal of what you want to do or get, you make plans, get support, have a champion attitude, go for, and celebrate or re-evaluate.
 Afterwards, it is good to give thanks and give back.